Dominik-h-hub/harbour-ferry/README.md

 Both are set up with a single server field; the port is optional (`host:2121`).
 FTP defaults to encrypted FTPS - put `ftp://` in front of the address to fall back to plain, unencrypted FTP.
-Two limits come from the protocols themselves:
+What the protocols cost you:

-- **FTP carries no reliable modification times**, so a sync conflict keeps both versions instead of preferring the newer file. rclone cannot compare checksums over FTP either - a changed file of identical size is not recognised as changed.
+- **FTP carries no reliable modification times**, and rclone cannot compare checksums over FTP either, so all a two-way pair can compare is the file
+  size: a conflict keeps both versions instead of preferring the newer file, and a change that leaves the size untouched goes unnoticed.
+Upload-only pairs do not have that gap - they re-upload everything that changed locally since their last successful run, whatever the size says.
-- **SFTP** logs in with username and password (key files are not supported yet).
+- **SFTP** logs in with username and password; key files are not supported yet.
 The server's SSH host key is verified: the key seen while setting the account up is stored and its fingerprint shown, so it can be compared with the server's own, and a server that later presents a different key is refused instead of being given the password.